allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

         *B. Virtual-assistance*
         #v(0em)
         - You increase the dose at home, but on a video call with the allergy team.
-        - You do the daily maintenance doses at home.
+        - You give the daily maintenance doses at home.
       ],
     ),